Daniel-KM/Omeka-S-module-Reference/README.md

   the global pages.
 - Manage advanced search reference by site and in admin board.
 - Display values other than literal.
+- Make the reference recursive (two levels currently).
+- Get the second levels via a single sql, not via api.

 Warning